dobaos/dobaos/README.md

 ## Protocol

-JSON messages should be sent to pub/sub channel.
-Apllication is listening two channels: one for datapoint methods, second - for service methods.
+JSON messages should be sent to pub/sub channel, "dobaos_req" by default.

 ```text
 {